KratosMultiphysics/Examples/particle_mechanics/README.md

-# Particle Mechanics Examples
+# Material Point Method (MPM) Examples

-This folder contains examples related to the [Particle Mechanics Application](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/ParticleMechanicsApplication) implemented in Kratos-Multiphysics.
+This folder contains examples related to the [MPM Application](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/MPMApplication) implemented in Kratos-Multiphysics.

 ## Instruction
-- Please follow the instruction to download and install the latest version of the application and the GiD interface, [here](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/ParticleMechanicsApplication).
+- Please follow the instruction to download and install the latest version of the application and the GiD interface, [here](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/MPMApplication).
 - At the moment, we only support [GiD](https://www.gidhome.com/) for pre- and post-processing.
-- For unit testings of the currently available feature, please visit the [tests](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/ParticleMechanicsApplication/tests) folder in Particle Mechanics Application.
+- For unit testings of the currently available feature, please visit the [tests](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/MPMApplication/tests) folder in MPM Application.

 ## Examples